 Smart Error Handling

-In this text box, specify optional VM arguments to be passed to the VM where the XSLT script is executed.
-These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click to expand the textbox and type the text there.
+In this field, specify optional VM arguments to be passed to the VM where the XSLT script is executed.
+These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click to expand the field and type the text there.

-If no folder is specified in text box, the working directory will be the one where the XSLT script file is located.
+If no folder is specified in field, the working directory will be the one where the XSLT script file is located.

 When you edit a run configuration (but not a run configuration template), you can specify the following options: